-Having focussed on her career Sharon Blake (Connie Sellecca) is a successful business woman but one who is ready to give up on finding herself a man as none of them have been right.
-Then her friend introduces her to realtor Robert Kenzer (Gregory Harrison) who is a real charmer, sweeping her off her feet with lavish dinners, limos and fresh roses.
-But when Sharon discovers Robert is in fact broke and owes rent she begins to become concerned especially as he loses his temper when she confronts him with this.
-And then when she discovers he has an ex wife and son that he hasn't bothered mentioning she has enough and leaves.
+Having focussed on her career Sharon Blake (Connie Sellecca - She Led Two Lives) is a successful business woman but one who is ready to give up on finding herself a man as none of them have lived up to her expectations.
+Then her friend introduces her to Robert Kenzer (Gregory Harrison - A Christmas Romance), a charming realtor, who sweeps her off her feet with lavish dinners, limos and fresh roses.
+But when Sharon discovers Robert is in fact broke and owes rent she begins to become concerned especially as he loses his temper when she confronts him with the truth.
+And when she discovers he has an ex wife and a son that he hasn't bothered mentioning she has enough and leaves him.
 But Robert can't deal with her rejection as he starts calling her at home and at work every hour of the day and night, sending her gifts despite losing his job and almost getting arrested when he turns violent in her office.

 Picture the scene, its a rainy night, the glow from a fluorescent motel sign illuminates a window where a desperate woman stands, her hair wet nervously looking out at the drenched parking lot to see if anyone is coming.
 That is how "A Dangerous Affair" starts and the woman looking nervously out of the window is Sharon, as to why she is nervous is yet to be revealed.
 But then "A Dangerous Affair" jumps back 3 months and to that old chestnut of a career woman saying she has turned her back on dating only for her to immediately meet the seemingly perfect man who sets about wining and dining her.